Happy Hour With a Preservationist

-Next Happy Hour: Anson Strong Brooks Mansion on Park Avenue
+Next Happy Hour: Reinhold Zeglin House on Park Avenue

-The mansion is currently for sale for the first time in nearly two decades.
-This event offers a rare glimpse into one of Historic Park Avenue’s most impressive—and intact—gems.
-Park Avenue Historian Ryan Knoke will present on the history of the mansion and its context on the Minneapolis “Golden Mile.”
+This event not only offers a rare glimpse into one of Park Avenue’s best-preserved gems, but owner and Park Avenue Historian Ryan Knoke will present on the history of the home and its context on historic Park Avenue.

 Articles about the house:

 - Old House Journal, July 2012: “Sunny 1940s-Inspired Kitchen” http://www.oldhouseonline.com/sunny-1940s-inspired-kitchen/

 - Old House Journal, January 2012. ”Minneapolis’s Historic Park Avenue” http://www.oldhouseonline.com/minneapolis-historic-park-avenue-neighborhood/And “Tips for Finishing Old House Woodwork” http://www.oldhouseonline.com/tips-for-finishing-old-house-woodwork/